Package Rerouting: Managing the Risk Factor

-Package rerouting is one of the oldest tricks in the fraudster book.
-It generally begins with stolen credit card details, and continues with an online order that appears safe, complete with the stolen card’s billing details and a matching shipping address.
+Package redirection scams are one of the oldest tricks in the fraudster book.
+It generally begins with stolen credit card details and continues with an online order that appears safe, complete with the stolen card’s billing details and a matching shipping address.
 What happens next is a headache many merchants are unfortunately familiar with: fraudsters reroute the package and have the goods delivered to their location.
 For the merchant, the goods are unaccounted for, and a chargeback ensues shortly thereafter.
-Rerouting schemes have caught the attention of merchants and shoppers alike.
-The method of operation is quite straightforward, but its perpetrators have devised some sophisticated ways to keep merchants off guard.
+So how can merchants protect themselves against this type of fraud without increasing false declines or creating unnecessary friction?

-Step 1 – Keep Track of Your Approved Orders
+Tip 1: Keep Track of Your Approved Orders

 While you may not always be able to identify fraudulent purchases before the order is rerouted, it is critical to intervene once a new shipping address is provided by the customer.
 Based on our experience, we recommend taking the following measures:

 - Shipping address change?
 Reexamine the order for fraud

 Once a shipping address is updated for a previously approved order, review it for fraud again.
 Check whether the new address still matches a legitimate purchase story.
 Is it in a logical geographic range?
 Do the phone number and email make sense?